muhammadharoonshaukat/muhammadharoonshaukat/README.md

 ### 💼 What I Do
 - Design and develop **interactive dashboards** for business intelligence and decision-making
-- Perform **data analysis, statistical modeling, and financial analysis**
+- Perform **data analysis, statistical modeling, and Business & financial analysis**
 - Build **machine learning models** (supervised & unsupervised)
 - Translate data into actionable insights for business growth